OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/FreeGeoLayer/FreeGeoLayer.md

 The `FreeGeoLayer` command removes a [GeoLayer](../../introduction#geolayer) from the GeoProcessor.

-* This command is used to save processing time and space.
+* This command is used to save processing time and memory.

 ## Command Editor ##